boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 # Information Elements for IPv6 Extension Headers {#sec-eh}

 The definition of the ipv6ExtensionHeaders IE is updated in {{?I-D.ietf-opsawg-ipfix-fixes}} to address some of the issues listed in {{sec-eh-issues}}.
-Because some of these limitations can't be addressed by simple updates to ipv6ExtensionHeaders, this section specifies a set of new Information Elements to address all the ipv6ExtensionHeaders limitations.
+Because some of these limitations can't be addressed by simple updates to ipv6ExtensionHeaders, this section specifies a set of new IEs to address all the ipv6ExtensionHeaders IE limitations.

 ## ipv6ExtensionHeadersFull Information Element {#sec-v6full}